Guide to Creating Forms in Baserow

 Special field types

-Generally, the prefill value is the same as the value of the field.
-But there are some exceptions where the value is translated to a different value.
+Generally, the prefill value is the same as the field’s value.
+However, there are some exceptions where the value is translated to a different value.

 Rating field